kjohnson-ta/homework-ta/README.md

 ## The Crisis

 **What Happened**: During the championship finals last week, the API crashed right as the winning goal was scored.
 Thousands of fans missed the moment, and social media wasn't kind.
-The CEO wants this fixed before the next big game in **3 days**.
+The CEO wants this fixed before the next big game in **4 hours~**.

 **Current Pain Points**:
 - API dies when concurrent users spike above 1,000 during exciting moments